 Jeffries distributed a PowerPoint presentation titled "The Seven Tenets of Catholic Social Teaching," sent emails about Mother Teresa and her supposed miracles.
 He made liberal use of the state’s motto, Ditat Deus (God Enriches), in documents and letters.

-His greatest publicity coup came in April 2016, after New Times broke the story of what he calls "the Lourdes e-mail."
+New Times broke the story of what he calls "the Lourdes e-mail."

 That month, Jeffries sent an e-mail to all DES employees inviting them to give him prayer letters he could take on the pilgrimage he makes each year with his wife to a Catholic shrine in Lourdes, France.